 Lastly, consider your dog’s activity level.
 A dog that spends a lot of time outside playing in the dirt will need baths much more often than a dog that spends their day being a couch potato.

 And even for those that are outside often, how dirty they get will vary.
 Luna gets significantly dirtier in the spring, or as we call it “mud season” than she does in the summer once the grass has all come back.

 Are frequent baths bad for dogs?

-This can lead to dry, itchy skin and an unhappy dog.
+This can lead to skin irritation, like dry, itchy skin, and an unhappy dog.

 If your dog is one that loves to get dirty and needs to be bathed frequently you could try just a water bath or use a sensitive shampoo.
-And check with your vet to make sure their skin stays healthy.
+And check with your vet to make sure they maintain healthy skin.

-At what age can you bathe a puppy?
+At what age can you bathe a new puppy?